 - Searching for gold or finding it under ‘commodities’ in the left-hand menu

 - Selecting ‘spot’ at the top of the deal ticket in the right-hand panel

 - Opening your position by clicking ‘buy’ or ‘sell’

-When you trade gold futures with us, you’ll be spread betting or trading CFDs on the underlying price.
+When you trade gold futures with us, you’ll be trading CFDs on the underlying price.
 This means you won’t be entering into a futures contract, but deciding on whether it will become more or less valuable before it expires.